icedown/2-Stage-Reactor-Calulator/README.md

 Put in the reactor heat generation, cooling, efficiency, coolants and number of heaters for each, and finally the type of heat exchanger tubes and it will output the needed information

+## TODO List
+* Ability to save configurations to file and load them again
+* Ability to save a reactor setup and load it
+* Ability to export/print the reactor report window

 ## Authors